Do you want a container farm business, but don’t have enough money to get started? Try a loan or grant!

 The FSA can secure favorable financing terms by guaranteeing the loan will be paid back up to 95%.

 To learn more about FSA guaranteed loans go to this website.

 These are just a few of the federal loans available to new farmers.

 Be sure to check around for any local or state agriculture loans you might be eligible for as well.

 In this article, you learned about six grants and four loans that can help you start your container farm business.

 And there are dozens of other farmer’s assistance programs out there at both the federal and state level.

 Don’t let a lack of funds be the end of your container farming dream!

-Do your research, apply for grants and loans and you too can start your own container farming business!
+Research, apply for grants and loans, and you too can start your own container farming business!